 We arrived at the trailhead for Bear Den Mountain around 7:30 am.
-It was a bit of a challenge finding the actual trailhead and sign in, but with the help of a construction worker, we were able to locate it.
+It was a bit of a challenge finding the actual trailhead and sign-in, but with the help of a construction worker, we could locate it.
 It is on the north side of the parking lot but is elusive as the signage is poor.

-We eventually found the register and we soon signed in and were on our way.
-The trail starts out easily enough.
-It is worth noting the trail is a shared trail with mountain bikes for a little way, about 6/10ths of a mile (just passed the second marked intersection).
+We eventually found the register, and we soon signed in and were on our way.
+The trail starts easily enough.
+It is worth noting a shared trail with mountain bikes for a little way, about 6/10ths of a mile (just past the second marked intersection).
 You will know when because the signs will point you towards Bear Den Mountain, and you soon leave the shared trail and begin to climb.

 The trail is easy enough to follow and is well marked.
 It looks like there has been a fair amount of foot traffic on the trail as it shows the stresses of heavy use.
-I suspect that there is a large influx on the lesser trails as people try to avoid the crowded more popular trails.
+I suspect a large influx on the lesser trails as people try to avoid the crowded, more popular trails.
 Bear Den is one of those overlooked trails and is quite beautiful and rewarding.